danthe1st/DanBot1/README.md

 	</dependency>
 </dependencies>
 ```
-* Commands for the Bot have to be annotated with @commands.BotCommand
+* Commands for the Bot have to be annotated with @io.github.danthe1st.danbot1.commands.BotCommand
 * Commands should have a no-args-Constructor
 * the field aliases in @BotCommand mean the Command aliases (should be at least one)
 * Commands should implement the Interface commands.BotCommand
-* Listeners should be annotated with @listeners.BotListener
+* Listeners should be annotated with @io.github.danthe1st.danbot1.listeners.BotListener
 * Listeners should have a no-args-Constructor
 * Listeners should extend net.dv8tion.jda.core.hooks.ListenerAdapter
-* You can run the Bot by executing core.Main.main(String[] args);
+* You can run the Bot by executing io.github.danthe1st.danbot1.core.Main.main(String[] args);
 * you can export the plugin as a normal JAR File or use a maven export(mvn package), but the Commands and Listeners should be accessible and should hava a no-args-Constructor.

 used Libraries